complexza/ps-housing-offsetfinder/README.md

 ## Changes by me:
 1. Changed the clipboard format to directly fit ps-housing
-2. Changed the notifications to ox-lib.
+2. Got Rid of HTML, Converted fully to Ox Lib.

 ### Dependencies
 - ox_lib